Migrant deaths along the Mexico–United States border: Exposure

+This rescue beacon states in English and Spanish: "Attention: You cannot walk to safety from this point!
+You are in danger of dying if you do not summon help!
+If you need help, push red button, U.S. Border Patrol will arrive in one hour, do not leave this location".
-Hyperthermia is one of the most common causes of migrant border deaths in the U.S. There was a sharp rise in the number of people dying from hypothermia and dehydration, from 1993 to 1997, as increased border enforcement diverted undocumented migration flows from urban crossing points to more remote areas where the risk of death was higher.

-On July 23, 2017, 10 illegal immigrants died of exposure in a tractor-trailer discovered at a Wal-Mart in San Antonio.
+Hyperthermia is one of the most common causes of migrant deaths across the Mexico-U.S. border.
+There was a sharp rise in the number of people dying from heat related illnesses such as hyperthermia and dehydration from 1993 to 1997, as increased border enforcement diverted undocumented migration flows from urban crossing points to more remote areas where the risk of death was higher.
+On July 23, 2017, 10 illegal immigrants died of exposure in a tractor-trailer discovered at a Walmart in San Antonio.

-On 25 June 2019, seven migrants including a woman and three children were found dead by U.S. Border Patrol Agents near the Rio Grande in South Texas.
+On 25 June 2019, seven migrants, including a woman and three children, were found dead by U.S. Border Patrol Agents near the Rio Grande in South Texas.
 The death was reportedly due to heat exposure and dehydration.
-A 6-year-old Indian girl was also found dead in June 2019, from heat exposure in western Arizona who was abandoned along with a group of migrants by the smugglers in a remote desert location.
+A 6-year-old Indian girl was also found dead in June 2019, from heat exposure in western Arizona, who was abandoned along with a group of migrants by the smugglers in a remote desert location.

 On June 27, 2022, 53 people were discovered dead in and around a tractor-trailer near Lackland Air Force Base in San Antonio, Texas.
 The deaths were reportedly caused by heat exhaustion and asphyxiation during an apparent illegal migrant smuggling attempt across the US-Mexico border.
 It is described as the deadliest trafficking incident in the history of the United States.

 Drowning

 A common cause of immigrant border deaths is drowning in canals, ditches, and the Rio Grande.

-On January 14, 2024, a woman and two children drowned in the Rio Grande near Eagle Pass, Texas, as a result of a standoff between the Texas Military Forces and the U.S. Border Patrol.
+On January 14, 2024, a woman and two children drowned in the Rio Grande near Eagle Pass, Texas, as a result of a standoff between the Texas National Guard and U.S. Border Patrol.
 According to the Department of Homeland Security, border agents were made aware of a distress call from the Mexican government concerning a group of six, but were unable to assist them due to the Texas National Guard physically preventing them from doing so under the direction of Governor Greg Abbott.